 1.26"

-Technically, the CZ P-10 C sits right at the $300 line (sometimes slightly above depending on the retailer), but it's the single biggest quality jump in this price range.
-CZ builds some of the best-shooting polymer pistols on the market, and the P-10 C's trigger, ergonomics, and accuracy punch well above its weight.
+The CZ P-10 C sits above this guide's price line, but it earns the slot: CZ builds some of the best-shooting polymer pistols on the market, and the P-10 C's trigger, ergonomics, and accuracy punch well above its weight.
 Multiple reviewers have described it as a gun that "just locks into your hand."
-The base model has dropped from $500+ to the $300 range, making it one of the best values in firearms right now.
+The base model regularly sells in the mid-$400s — still one of the best values in firearms right now.

 Strengths